facebook/create-react-app/packages/react-scripts/template/README.md

 ## Continuous Integration

 By default `npm test` runs the watcher with interactive CLI.
-However, you can force it to run tests once and finish the process by setting an environment variable called `CI`.
+However, you can force it to run tests once and finish the process by setting an environment variable called `CI` to `true`.

 Popular CI servers already set the environment variable `CI` by default but you can do this yourself too: